T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

       tail = </tbody><table>
     }

-Part 2: Update database
+Part 2: Sort records
-'''''''''''''''''''''''
+''''''''''''''''''''

-A dedicated `Form`, without any `FormElements`, is needed to define the database update definition.
+A dedicated `Form`, without any `FormElements`, is used to define the database update definition.

 Fields: